polyipseity/information/general/eng/hierarchical clustering.md

 ### monothetic clustering

 The above algorithm is {@{polythetic clustering because it considers all variables of each observation}@}.
-Consider an observation with $n$ numerical variables, define the _<!-- LaTeX separator -->$n$-dimensional location_ of an observation {@{as the values of the $n$ numerical variables.
+Consider an observation with _n_ numerical variables, define the _n-dimensional location_ of an observation {@{as the values of the _n_ numerical variables.
 Then note that the distance function applied to two observations considers all variables at once}@}.
 An another type of divisive clustering is {@{monothetic clustering, where only one variable is considered when splitting}@}.

 Monothetic clustering is usually used {@{when the data consists of binary or boolean variables, though some variants also support non-binary variables}@}.